srinivas191206/Vaidhyasetumain/VERCEL_DEPLOYMENT_GUIDE.md

 1. **Access Your Vercel Project**
    - Go to [https://vercel.com/dashboard](https://vercel.com/dashboard)
-   - Select your Vaidhya Setu project
+   - Select your Clinic Pro project

 2. **Navigate to Environment Variables Settings**
    - Click on the "Settings" tab